 How do I set up my line and determine visible acres?
 Once a route has been selected, an estimate of the number of visible acres along the route must be determined.
-During the summer months and prior to the first official count, drive the route at night with two observers on the back of the vehicle.
-Using the same type of spotlight you will use to count deer, have the driver stop every 1/10 mile.
+Preferably during the summer months and prior to the first official count, drive the route at night with two observers on the back of the vehicle.
+Using the same type of spotlight you will use to count deer, have the driver stop every 10th of a mile.
 The observers estimate how far they can see a deer (or where the brush becomes too thick to see deer) in a straight line perpendicular to the truck (left 150 yards and right 50 yards, etc.) up to maximum of 250 yards from the road.
 A visibility estimate is also needed at the start point of the line.
-Visibility estimates made on census routes 12 miles long or greater can be taken ever 2/10 mile.
-Visibility readings may be recorded on a form or tape recorded for later tabulation.
+To many observers, objects often appear farther away than they actually are when using a spotlight at night.
+It is recommended that first time observers practice on a few variable known distances at night using a spotlight before estimating visibility along the route segments.
+Visibility estimates made on census routes 12 miles long or greater can be taken ever 2/10-mile.
+Visibility readings may be recorded on a form or tape recorder for later tabulation.
 This process is repeated for the length of the route.
-On dead-end roads, record visibilities only going down the road and resume taking visibilities when a new portion of the route is begun.
-When conducting additional counts on the same census route, it is not necessary to retake visibilities.
-Visibility estimates may be used for several years unless significant changes in vegetation has occurred along the route.
-The following formula is used to convert 1/10 mile visibility estimates into acres of visibility: Total yards of visibilities / number of 1/10mile stops +1 X Number of miles X 1,760 / 4,840 = Visible Acres For a 7.7 mile line with 4,744 total yards of visibility the formula would be:
+On dead-end roads, record visibility estimates only to the end of the road.
+Only resume taking visibility estimates after backtracking to a new portion of the route.
+When conducting additional counts on the same census route, it is not necessary to retake visibility estimates.
+The original visibility estimates may be used for several years unless significant changes in vegetation have occurred along the The following formula is used to convert visibility estimates into acres of route. visibility:

+Total yards of visibility / number of 1/10mile stops +1 (start) X Number of miles X 1,760 (yards in a mile) / 4,840 (square yards in a acre) = Visible Acres

+For a 7.7-mile line with 4,744 total yards of visibility the formula would be: